MrDaggubati/Dockerfiles/README.md

 ##### Contains DockerHub repos for different versions of standard official open source software, see

-These docker images are tested by hundreds of tools and also used in the full functional test suites of various other GitHub repos.
+These docker images yet to be enahanced with tools test suites of various other GitHub repos.

-See also the [Kubernetes templates](https://github.com/HariSekhon/Kubernetes-templates) repo.

 Overview - this repo contains: